Europe River Cruise Packing Tips

 Bring the basics, the stuff you prefer, such as ibuprofen, aspirin, cough syrup etc.

-Most river cruise line don’t have doctors or nurses on board like the big ships do, and so generally the purser won’t distribute meds, even basic pain relievers.
+Most river cruise line don't have doctors or nurses on board like the big ships do, and so generally the purser won't distribute meds, even basic pain relievers.
+If you don't bring them with you, you (or someone in your party) will have to go in search of a pharmacy in port.

-7. Sunscreen and Bug Spray
+7. Sunscreen & Bug Spray

 Always a must-bring, especially when cruising in the summer.